shockscript/spec/src/_BASE/events.md

 # Events

-The native `EventEmitter` class is designated for dispatching and listening to events, and is the one used for implementing the hierarchic event model in the display list API.
+The native `EventTarget` class is designated for dispatching and listening to events, and actual implementations may use it for implementing a hierarchic DOM event model.

-In addition, the `IEventEmitter` interface may be implemented instead of extending the `EventEmitter` class.
+In addition, the `IEventTarget` interface may be implemented instead of extending the `EventTarget` class.

-## An event emitter
+## An event target

 ```
 /**